HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 HAND-HELD DUI REPORT WRITING AND RECORDS MANAGEMENT SYSTEM

-2. NAME OF APPLICANT AGENCI' 4.
-PROJECT PERIOD
+2. NAME OF APPLICANT AGENCY

-CITY OF PETALUMA POLICE DEPARTMENT Month -Day -Year
+CITY OF PETALUMA POLICE DEPARTMENT

-3. AGENCY UNIT TO 1-IANDLE PROJECT From: October 1, 2002
+3. AGENCY UNIT TO HANDLE PROJECT

-PETALUMA POLICE DEPARTMENT TRAFFIC UNIT To: Sept.
-30, 2003
+PETALUMA POLICE DEPARTMENT TRAFFIC UNIT

-The City of Petaluma will implement hand-Held based computer applications to automate the DUI report writing
+The City of Petaluma will implement hand-held based computer applications to automate the DUI report writing

 records.
 The end result will be an increase in the productivity of Department's traffic enforcement personnel and